deephaven/benchmark/docs/distro/README.md

   - Edit *docker-compose.yml* and change `-Xmx24G` to `-Xmx48G`
   - In *benchmark.properties*, set `scale.row.count` higher

-[!WARNING]
+> [!WARNING]
-Setting `scale.row.count` to a higher value will effect memory usage in DHC.
+> Setting `scale.row.count` to a higher value will effect memory usage in DHC.
 If set too high, DHC may crash with an "Out of Memory" error.

 ## Benchmarking like Deephaven

 If you've gotten this far, you are now using the same software Deephaven uses to benchmark DHC.
 However, the configuration of the Benchmark distribution is not necessarily the same as what is used every night.
-See the [full documentation in Github](https://github.com/deephaven/benchmark) for more information on Benchmark concepts, configuration, running and more.
+It is also difficult to reproduce the same Rates without running on exactly the same hardware.
+So expect differences.
+See the [full documentation in Github](https://github.com/deephaven/benchmark) for more information on Benchmark concepts, configuration, running, recent results, and more.

-[!NOTE]
+> [!NOTE]
-More information on Deephaven Community Core and Deephaven Enterprise can be found at [Deephaven IO](https://deephaven.io/)
+> More information on Deephaven Community Core and Deephaven Enterprise can be found at [Deephaven IO](https://deephaven.io/)